Cloud-Native-Security/misconfiguration-controller/README.md

 This allows us to build a response pipeline in theory, which is then tested in practice.
 Resulting, we can then analyse whether the real response matches our expected response and
 - improve our security tooling and processes
-- remove unknows and guessing
+- remove unknowns and guessing

 ## Usage Guide
 To use the Operator, follow these steps.